Best Robo Advisors for Small Investors: Grow Your Wealth

 Frequently Asked Questions

-What is the minimum amount needed to start with a robo advisor?
+What is the absolute minimum I need to start with a robo advisor?

 Are robo advisors safe for my investments?

-How do I choose the best robo advisor for my needs?
+How do I choose the best robo advisor for my specific goals?

 Are robo advisors cheaper than traditional financial advisors?